Grubbs catalyst: Second-generation Grubbs catalyst

 In both the saturated and unsaturated cases a phosphine ligand is replaced with an N-heterocyclic carbene (NHC), which is characteristic of all second-generation-type catalysts.

-Both the first- and second-generation catalysts are commercially available, along with many derivatives of the second-generation catalyst.

 Hoveyda–Grubbs catalysts

 In the Hoveyda–Grubbs catalysts, the benzylidene ligands have a chelating ortho-isopropoxy group attached to the benzene rings.
 The ortho-isopropoxybenzylidene moiety is sometimes referred to as a Hoveyda chelate.
 The chelating oxygen atom replaces a phosphine ligand, which in the case of the 2nd generation catalyst, gives a completely phosphine-free structure.

-The 1st generation Hoveyda–Grubbs catalyst was reported in 1999 by Amir H. Hoveyda's group, and in the following year, the second-generation Hoveyda–Grubbs catalyst was described in nearly simultaneous publications by the Blechert and Hoveyda laboratories.
-Siegfried Blechert's name is not commonly included in the eponymous catalyst name.
+The 1st generation Hoveyda–Grubbs catalyst was reported in 1999.
+In the following year, the second-generation of the catalyst was described in nearly simultaneous publications by two independent lab groups.

 The Hoveyda–Grubbs catalysts, while more expensive and slower to initiate than the Grubbs catalyst from which they are derived, are popular because of their improved stability.
 By changing the steric and electronic properties of the chelate, the initiation rate of the catalyst can be modulated, such as in the Zhan catalysts.

 Hoveyda–Grubbs catalysts are easily formed from the corresponding Grubbs catalyst by the addition of the chelating ligand and the use of a phosphine scavenger like copper(I) chloride:

 The second-generation Hoveyda–Grubbs catalysts can also be prepared from the 1st generation Hoveyda–Grubbs catalyst by the addition of the NHC: